The Many Hats of Ministers (and How to Share Them With Others)

 These are just a few of the major ministry hats all of us are called upon to wear.
 Rather than seeing your hats topple, discover how wearing the hats properly can lead to ministry success and accomplishments beyond what you ever envisioned.

-M. Kurt Jarvis is a director of children and family ministries in New Jersey.
+M. Kurt Jarvis is a children’s ministry leader and trainer based in South Carolina.

 You don’t have to do everything yourself.
 Follow these delegation principles: